rcossio/MDwMD/README.md

 ## Next Steps

 ### Database
 - **Load Data**: Follow HydroPro text to load enough diffusion data and linked PDBs so that you can make a good model.
 - **MIADE and Disprot**: Read about MIADE and (10.1101/2022.07.12.495092v1) and best practices (https://arxiv.org/pdf/2310.16716.pdf)
 - **Alphafold models**: Enable alphafold models as an array attribute in Protein collection
 - **Protein browsing**: There is no current way of browsing proteins, just experiments

 ### Back-end
 - **Good practices**: The project started with a MVP, but we need to apply good programming practices in the backend to have a modular and scalable back-end.
 - **Conect References colection**: When posting a new experiment we should fetch the reference data

 ### Front-end
 - **Mobile access**: Implementing mobile access would increase productivity (data could be uploaded from the mobile phone, which is easier to use in the tram)
 - **Result Sorting**: Fix the sorting of results by accession number, ensuring they appear in order despite varying fetch times.
 - **Data loading**: When loading a new data, trim the information, otherwise a wierd character may be copied
 - **Alphafold**: display alphafold models with the Uniprot API when browsing

 ### HYDROPRO
 - **PDB preparation**: Since HYDROPRO counts non-H atoms from HETATM, most common co-crystalised molecules should be filtered out
 - **Crystal waters**: Crystal waters could be part of the system or not, hence we can leave them of remove them.
 Both situations must be tested to see wich lead to less error.
 - **Molecular weight estimation**: (optional) The script that estimates molecular weight gives different results than PDB, it would be nice to reproduce what they calculated.

 ### Validation

-- **Error estimation**: Right now each complex (with possibly multiple experiments) have a single PDB linked.
-We need to calculate the error associated to each PDB (hence we must treat different PDBs as different samples for the error)
 - **Decide experiment outliers**: Some experiments might have outliers.
 We must stablish criteria to remove them from the DB.
 - **Data quantity**: We may have enough data to have a respectable validation set.
 How much is enough?